myastroapi/myastro-api-community-guide/CONTRIBUTING.md

 # Contributing to MyAstro API Community Guide
 This Guide project is built to grow with the community — your contributions help understand MyAstro API for everyone.

+## How You Can Contribute

+You can contribute in multiple ways:

+- Improve existing documentation
+- Suggest to Add new chapter
+- Fix errors or outdated content
+- Share real-world use cases and examples
+- Help with translations (future support)

 # Writing Guidelines

 To keep content clean and useful: